HabanaAI/hccl_demo/README.md

 Results can also be printed to output file by using --csv_path <path_to_file>

 ## Examples - without MPI

+**Note**: The following examples are applicable for Gaudi based and Host NIC scale-out.

 ### Running HCCL on 1 server (8 Gaudi devices)

 Configuration: One server with 8 ranks, 32 MB size, all_reduce collective, 1000 iterations